Evgenus/comeet-pdf-challenge/README.md

 # Home Assignment on PDF Crawler

-I assume that uploaded files are rather small and internet is fast, otherwise tasks of checking urls alive and parsing pdf documents should be handles by stanalone workers processing some queues and don't deffer response.
+I assume that uploaded files are rather small and internet is fast, otherwise tasks of checking urls alive and parsing pdf documents should be handled by standalone workers processing some queues and don't deffer response.

 ## What it is made of?